Speaker

 Description

 Laser-based high power THz generation advances rapidly, enabling THz-driven electron acceleration beyond the breakdown limits of conventional RF-driven structures.
-For this purpose the external THz pulse has to be coupled to the accelerating structure and its polarization has to be matched to the required TM01 mode.
-Vice versa, beam-driven high power THz generation also relies on the TM01 mode and requires efficient out-coupling and transport.
-A crucial step in both applications is the conversion between the fundamental mode, compatible with linearly polarized freespace beams, and the TM01 in a compact manner, which can be achieved efficiently in a double bend geometry (*).
+For this purpose the polarization of the externally coupled THz pulse has to match the required TM₀₁ mode.
+Vice versa, beam-driven high power THz generation also relies on the TM₀₁ mode and requires efficient out-coupling and transport.
+A crucial step in both applications is the conversion between the fundamental mode and the TMTM₀₁ in a compact manner, which can be achieved efficiently in a double bend geometry¹.

-A gently compressed ( < 1 ps rms) high charge (~50 pC) electron bunch at 105 MeV/c beam energy is passed through a dielectric loaded waveguide, thereby exciting the TM01 mode as longitudinal wake.
-The out-coupled THz pulse is band-pass filtered for the design frequency, leading to an estimated THz pulse energy of ~ 0.1 to 0.5 µJ.
-By detecting the THz radiation with different polarization states the relative mode content between the residual unconverted TM01 and the expected TE11 after conversion will be determined.
+A gently compressed (≈1 ps rms) high charge (≈50 pC) electron bunch is passed through a dielectric loaded waveguide, thereby exciting the TM01 mode.
+The out-coupled, sub-µJ THz pulse will be polarization filtered to determine the relative mode content between the residual unconverted TM₀₁ and the expected TE₁₁.

 Funding Agency